AleOnta/CapstoneProject-Epicode/README.md

 ## Installation

-### Back-end setup:
+### Back end setup:

-1. To correctly initialize the back end of the application, you will need to restore the PostgreSQL database through PG Admin 4 Dashboard and the SQL Database backup provided in the CinemaCapstone_BE folder.
+To correctly initialize the back end of the application, you will need to restore the PostgreSQL database through PG Admin 4 Dashboard and the SQL Database backup provided in the CinemaCapstone_BE folder.
 Follow the next path to find it: ./CinemaCapstoneBE/src/main/resources/backup.sql

+### Front end setup:
 1. Clone the repository: `git clone [https://github.com/AleOnta/CapstoneProject-Epicode]`
 2. Install the dependencies:
 4. Set up the database and configure the connection.